vigneshwarvj/GlobalFunCity_Web_Project/README.md

 - Scenario 1: Successfully create an account.
     - Steps:
         1. Navigate to the create account page.
-        2. Enter the required information such as First name, last name, email, password, date of birth.
+        2. Enter the required information such as First name, last name, email, password.
         3. Click the "Create Account" button.
     - Expected Result:
         - The user is redirected to the signin page.